Updated: Jul 15, 2019

 Having a website is on the must have list for most small businesses.
 This has come about as the website is now the main shop front and first touch point for generating new customer enquiries and sales leads.
 So how much should this reasonably cost and what is on the check list to make sure you are getting good value for your money?

 Your website should ideally produce good search rankings, generate a good stream of traffic, deliver a great first impression and engage visitors to a point where they convert into enquires and sales leads at a healthy rate.
-In short it should generate a steady stream of enquiries for your business and support existing customer requirements where relevant.
+In short it should support your online advertising and marketing efforts and generate a steady stream of enquiries for your business.

 A good website should also allow you to easily make edit changes and to publish new copy and images without the support of a web developer.
 Don't treat your website as a one off project, work out a content creation plan and publish new content on a regular basis and integrate this activity with your social media and email marketing programs.
 For more on this, read our article on content marketing.